plogs/asopposedtowhat.com/content/posts/personal-pronoun-respect.md

 avoid being ostracized.

 'Respect' then -- in this case -- is merely a social nicety layered on top of a shit sandwich.
-It really means that one is expected to comply with another's worldview, like it or not, no discussion necessary.
+It really means I'm expected to comply with another's worldview, like it or not, no discussion necessary.
 That's not very nice.

-This sleight of hand deceit, intentional or not, makes it extra annoying.

-So for anyone looking for this kind of 'respect', here's a word phrase I don't normally use, and I say it with all due respect: go fuck yourself.
+So for those looking for this kind of 'respect', here's a word phrase I don't normally use, and I mean it with all due respect: go fuck yourself.